millermeares/ScheduleGenerator/README.md

 # ScheduleGenerator
 Generates schedules for sports teams with and without divisions

-Two known issues:
-1. leagues with odd number of players in divisions.
+Supported:
+16 teams with 4 divisions
+12 teams with 3, 4 divisions
-2. 10 team leagues with 5 divisions. care a lot less about this one.
+10 teams with 2, 5 divisions
+8 teams with 4, 2 divisions

+Would like to:
+-add arc consistency for speed.
+-explore local search as a possibility